 4. Include an Achievement or Quantifiable Data

 Include details specific to you in the resume headline.
-An achievement or example backed up with quantifiable data makes your headline less generic and more impressive.
-Professional achievements include degrees, licenses, certifications, and specific experiences.
+An achievement or accomplishment backed up with quantifiable data makes your headline less generic and more impressive.
+Professional accomplishments include degrees, licenses, certifications, and specific experiences.

 Examples of quantifiable data include: